 In today’s edition of our #AskADesigner series, we wanted to know, “What makes a good font impression?
 How do you pick the font that works?”

 That last point is perhaps the most important.

-It’s our goal with every piece of voter contact mail or targeted mobile ad to choose a font that ensures it’s the message that’s delivered.
+It’s our goal with every piece of voter contact mail or targeted digital ad to choose a font that ensures it’s the message that’s delivered.